How to Clear a Bench Warrant Without Going to Jail

 Failure to Pay

-Court orders to pay fines or restitution, which is repayment to a victim of a crime, are also common.
+Court orders to pay fines are quite common.
 It’s important to stay on top of these orders so you can pay them on time or make alternate arrangements: If you prove that you can’t pay, the court may be able to arrange a payment plan or substitute community service instead.
 If you simply don’t pay, it won’t go away – it will result in a bench warrant.

 How to Clear a Bench Warrant Without Going to Jail